 These are years where the personality is shaped, deserving all the attention, dedication, and efforts from their families and the school community to accompany them in this continuous and fascinating process of life.

 During the adolescent stage there is an important affective and neurological development in students, that will affect their personalities and capacities.
 The priority of the school community is to accompany them to help them to develop higher-level thinking skills, strengthen their affective capacity, be responsible and assume responsibilities and the consequences of their decisions and actions, develop critical thinking to be able to make the right and appropriate decisions.
-All of this prepares them for access to the best Colleges and Universities, and to discover their talents and skills to put them at the service of the Church and the society.
+All of this prepares them for acceptance into the best colleges and universities, and to discover their talents and skills to put them at the service of the Church and the society.

 We acknowledge that these years are not always the easiest.
 It is important that our students know and feel accompanied in this stage of growth, in a safe and caring environment, with all the support they may need.
 This enables students to learn and develop the ability to deal with the challenges that they meet and confront as adolescents, while preparing them for their future and whatever that may hold for them.

 High School is the time to sow the seed of what has gradually been planted at home and in the school, with love and patience: an educated, Catholic woman prepared to meet and confront the challenges that she might face and encounter in her everyday life, provided with the tools to be champion of her own life.